clippings/c4builder-action/README.md

           path: 'doc/architecture'
 ```

-All the remaining configuration like
+All the remaining configuration like source and destination folder is read from your C4Builder configuration file found in the `path`.

 ## License